Mission & History

 The seeds for the Utah Women & Leadership Project (UWLP) were sown in 2008 when Utah’s Commissioner of Higher Education, Bill Sederberg, and Assistant Commissioner, Lucille Stoddard, approached Dr. Susan R. Madsen about the troubling status of women and education within the state of Utah.
 This conversation led to the creation of the “one-year” Utah Women and Education Project (UWEP) in 2009, a major research endeavor focused on increasing the rates of women attending and graduating from college.

-By 2011, it became clear that a more organized effort was needed to assist Utah in moving forward with a social change movement.
+By 2011, it became clear that a more organized effort was needed to assist Utah in moving forward with positive change.
 Thus, in addition to UWEP, the Utah Women’s College Task Force was formed by the Commissioner’s Office in conjunction with the Utah Governor’s Office.
 At this point, it expanded from a Utah Valley University (UVU) project to a statewide effort supported by institutions of higher learning, business leaders, and the highest offices of state government.
 From this task force came the Utah Women and Education Initiative (a name change from UWEP), an organizational hub for coordinated social change efforts that was supported/sponsored by a variety of institutions across many different fields.

-Because the research and resources were so important, Dr. Susan R. Madsen remained focused on this work and took the leadership of the Initiative back in 2012.
+In 2012, Dr. Susan R. Madsen took the leadership of the Utah Women and Education Initiative, guiding the Initiative in the direction of generating important research and research-based resources.
 Responding to requests for research on women’s leadership in Utah, Madsen also started the Utah Women & Leadership Project (UWLP) in 2013 and combined the two initiatives formally in 2016.
-Up to this point the work was conducted primarily by Dr. Madsen, a student, and some volunteers, outside of her paid employment as the Orin R. Professor of Leadership and Ethics in the Woodbury School of Business at UVU.
+Up to this point, the work was conducted primarily by Dr. Madsen, a student, and some volunteers, outside of her paid employment as the Orin R. Professor of Leadership and Ethics in the Woodbury School of Business at UVU.

 In 2016, Robbyn Scribner joined the team as a researcher and became the UWLP Assistant Director from 2018-2020; a full-time coordinator position was also added to further support the UWLP.
 Hence, with support from key UVU administrators, community supporters, and many donors, Madsen’s statewide projects have extended in scope and reach to promote women of all ages and now incorporate the importance of leadership as well as education.

-Over the past decade, Dr. Madsen and her team have hosted a host of events and gatherings; produced and published scores of research briefs, snapshots, and resources; and connected thousands of women to the ideas, information, and inspiration they need to move forward with their own education and leadership goals.
+Over the past decade, Dr. Madsen and her team have hosted a multitude of events and gatherings; produced and published scores of research briefs, snapshots, and resources; and connected thousands of women to the ideas, information, and inspiration they need to move forward with their own education and leadership goals.

 On June 9, 2023, the UWLP launched a statewide initiative, A Bolder Way Forward (BWF) in Utah.
-More than 500 individuals attended the launch ready to embrace and engaged in efforts to help ensure that more women and girls can thrive in any Utah setting.
+More than 500 individuals attended the launch ready to embrace and engage in efforts to help ensure that more women and girls can thrive in any Utah setting.
 National and statewide studies continue to show that women and girls in Utah are not thriving in critical areas such as domestic violence, sexual assault, child sexual abuse, and gender-based discrimination.
 If we are serious about ensuring that Utah women and girls thrive, we need to create change by 2030, with a check point in 2026.
 BWF brings together entities and individuals who are already doing related work or who want to get involved.
 During the coming years, BWF leaders will work to accomplish bold goals in 18 critical areas that require societal change.

 UWLP coordinated the 2nd Annual Bolder Way Forward Summit on June 6, 2024.
-Nearly 700 individuals attending with another 200 joining via Livestream.
+Nearly 700 individuals attended with another 200 joining via Livestream.
 The purpose of this second gathering was to celebrate the accomplishments of the first year of our seven-year statewide movement.
 Utah Lt.
 Gov. Deidre Henderson provided remarks for the opening session, and breakout sessions were conducted by spoke and impact team leaders.

 In January 2026, the UWLP moved from the Jon M. Huntsman School of Business to USU Extension.
 Under Dr. Madsen's oversight as an Extension Professor of Leadership and specialist with USU Extension, the UWLP’s mission has now expanded and deepened through its partnership with Utah’s only land-grant institution tasked with statewide impact.
+However, in March of 2026, the Utah Legislature took most of 2021 and all of the 2023 allocations intended to support the mission of the UWLP.
+USU is committed to finding bridge funding for the 2026-2027 academic year as more permanent funding is again being sought.
+The UWLP is Utah’s only research entity with a focus on girls, women, and families.